Spirit-Kay/Spirit-Kay/README.md

 ### Hi there 👋
 I am **Oluwakayode Olamoyegun**.
 I am a dynamic engineer with great versatility.
-My core area of interests are **Deep Reinforcement Learning,Control Systems and Computational Neuroscience**.
+My core area of interests are **Deep Learning,Control Systems and Blockchain**.
 I have a great knack for learning new things.
 - 🔭 I’m currently working on a Deep Learning Project.
-- 🌱 I’m currently learning **Computational Neuroscience, Deep Reinforcement Learning as well as best practices for AI/ML projects.**
+- 🌱 I’m currently learning **Blockchain.**
-- 👯 I’m looking to collaborate on **Deep Reinforcement Learning,Control Systems and Computational Neuroscience projects.**
+- 👯 I’m looking to collaborate on **Control Systems and Blockchain projects.**
-- 🤔 I’m looking for help with **Quantum ML and Quantum Computing**
+- 🤔 I’m looking for help with **Blockchain,Quantum ML and Quantum Computing**
-- 💬 Ask me about **Control Systems and AI/ML**
+- 💬 Ask me about **Control Systems and Blockchain**
 - 📫 ***How to reach me:*** oluwakayode.olamoyegun@gmail.com
 - 😄 Pronouns: You can give one.
 - ⚡ ***Fun fact:*** I love music! :musical_score: